 To access the Application for Pre-Registration form, register for College exams and apply for registration, you must first sign up for a College account.
-A College user account can be created once you are ready to complete and submit the online Application for Pre-Registration (see submission criteria for Pre-Registration on page 5).
+A College user account can be created once you are ready to complete and submit the online Application for Pre-Registration (see submission criteria for Pre-Registration).